 Prevention of kidney stones: The citric acid in lemons may reduce your risk of kidney stones.
 Some studies have shown that lemon juice and lemonade can be effective at preventing kidney stones, but other studies have found no effect.

-Anemia prevention: Anemia is often caused by iron deficiency and most common in pre-menopausal women.
+Anemia prevention: Anemia is often caused by iron deficiency and is most common in pre-menopausal women.
 Lemons contain small amounts of iron, but they are a great source of vitamin C and citric acid, which can increase the absorption of iron from other foods.
 Because lemons can enhance the absorption of iron from foods, they may help prevent anemia.

 Cancer: Lemons may help reduce the risk of many types of cancers, including breast cancer.
 This is thought to be due to plant compounds like hesperidin and d-limonene